acdh-oeaw/drupal-rescat-graphql/README.md

 - Dataset - (params: id) - deletes the node type Dataset based on the node id
 - DatasetInstance - (params: id) - deletes the node type DatasetInstance based on the node id
 - Project - (params: id) - deletes the node type Project based on the node id
-- Person Relation  - not working
+- Person Relation  - (params: id, target_id) - deletes the Person relation from the node.
+Id = the node id for and the target id is the drupal internal target id for the relation.
 - Institution Relation  - not working
 - Dataset Relation - not working
 - DatasetInstance Relation - not working